apache/ignite/modules/platforms/dotnet/templates/README.md

 # Apache Ignite Project Templates

-Templates for `dotnet new` command.
+Templates for the `dotnet new` command.

+## Public

+`public` templates are published to NuGet for the end users

-## ExampleProject
+## Internal

+`internal` templates are only used locally and not published

+### Apache.Ignite.Example

-Template for Server and Thick Client modes.
+Template for Server and Thick Client examples.

-* Install: `dotnet new --install ExampleProject`
+* Install: `dotnet new --install internal/Apache.Ignite.Example`
 * Use: `dotnet new ignite-example`

-## ExampleProjectThin
+### Apache.Ignite.ExampleThin

-Template for Thin Client mode.
+Template for Thin Client examples.

-* Install: `dotnet new --install ExampleProjectThin`
+* Install: `dotnet new --install internal/Apache.Ignite.ExampleThin`
 * Use: `dotnet new ignite-example-thin`